by Mike Ratliff

 To understand what type of judging our Lord commanded His people not to do in His Sermon on the Mount we must know the difference between judging that is wrong and judging that is right.
 In the passage above in which we read our Lord’s command to “Judge Not,” we are also given a metaphorical example by our Lord of what makes up judging incorrectly.

-Why do you see the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
-Or how can you say to your brother, ‘Let me take the speck out of your eye,’ when there is the log in your own eye?
-You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.
-(Matthew 7:3-5 ESV)
+3 Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
+4 Or how can you say to your brother, ‘Let me take the speck out of your eye,’ and behold, the log is in your own eye?
+5 You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.
+Matthew 7:3-5 (NASB)

 We can also exercise hypocritical, harsh, censorious judgment from a self-righteous legalistic perspective as we read in John 7:14-24 (above).
 This one trips up a large number of Christians and when that happens it is always wrong.
 Our Lord called it judging by appearances.
 The KJV renders v24 as, “Judge not according to the appearance, but judge righteous judgment.”